Choosing a new home builder

 Assessing building sites and ongoing projects

 Visiting a builder's current site offers invaluable insights.
-On your visit, observe the site's organization and cleanliness.
+On your visit, observe the site's organisation and cleanliness.
 A well-managed site often translates to efficient and quality building work.
 Ask the builder about their approach to waste disposal and site maintenance.

-Discussing ongoing projects provides a window into how the builder manages a job on a day to day basis.
+Discussing ongoing projects provides a window into how the builder manages a job on a day-to-day basis.
 Inquire about the stages of construction visible and the builder's handling of challenges.
 These conversations can reveal the builder's problem-solving skills and adherence to schedules in new home projects.

 Questions about building regulations and compliance